dart-lang/site-www/src/_guides/language/effective-dart/usage_migrated.md

 You can make this error go away by marking the field `late`.
 That turns the compile-time error into a *runtime* error if you access the field before it is initialized.
-That's what you need in some cases, but often the right fix is to initialize the field in the constructor initialization list:
+That's what you need in some cases, but often the right fix is to initialize the field in the constructor initializer list:

 {:.good}
 <?code-excerpt "usage_good.dart (late-init-list)"?>